 Establishing total liability in any accident is a challenge, even with what may appear to be a cut and dry case.

-A driver who is backing up is immediately responsible for ensuring the area is clear and safe before moving.
+A driver who is backing up is immediately responsible for ensuring that the area is clear and safe before moving.
 However, attributing accident liability depends upon the specific circumstances of the crash.

 Most backing up accidents happen when a vehicle reverses and hits another car.
 A driver backing up would typically be at fault for colliding into something.
 However, in some instances, such as when speeding is a factor, the speeding driver could be held liable.